 Leprosy has a systemic involvement of the dermatological, neurological and rheumatological systems [3].
 Due to its systemic manifestations, it is difficult to differentiate leprosy from other systemic diseases.
 Incubation period also varies from 6 months to 20 years.
 Hence it is not uncommon for leprosy to be misdiagnosed, resulting in patients receiving late treatment [1].
-The patient in this case report was subjected to repeated consultations to the healthcare professionals before a diagnosis could be established due to the unique presentation.
+The patient in this case report was subjected to repeated consultations to the healthcare professionals before a diagnosis could be established

-Up to date literature search Pubmed/Medline, Cinahl database and Google Scholar using Mesh terms "Leprosy" [Mesh] OR "Leprosy, Multibacillary" [Mesh] OR Paucibacillary" [Mesh] OR "Leprosy, Tuberculoid" [Mesh] OR "Leprosy, Lepromatous" [Mesh] OR [Mesh] OR "Leprosy, Borderline" [Mesh] revealed limited reported cases of isolated pinna swelling as an initial presentation of leprosy.
+Up to date literature search using Pubmed/Medline, Cinahl database and Google Scholar using Mesh terms "Leprosy" [Mesh] OR [Mesh] Multibacillary" OR "Leprosv.
+"Leprosv.
+Paucibacillary" [Mesh] OR "Leprosy, Tuberculoid" [Mesh] OR "Leprosy, Lepromatous" [Mesh] OR "Leprosy.
+Borderline" [Mesh] revealed limited reported cases of isolated pinna swelling as an initial presentation of leprosy.
 Of these, five cases were of unilateral pinna involvement [3], [4], [5].
 There was only one reported case of isolated bilateral pinna involvement [6].